January 12, 2018

-- There is a new “Stop Tasks” toolbar button and “File ▸ Stop Tasks…” menu item to stop image loading, processing and stacking.
+- There is a new “Stop Tasks” toolbar button and “File ▸ Stop Tasks…” command to stop image loading, processing and stacking.
 It also temporarily stops automatic library maintenance tasks.

 - The editor and inspectors display progress indicators when appropriate.

 - It uses less memory.
-Stacks can be larger, especially those without layer adjustments.
+Stacks can be larger, especially those without adjustments.

 - When the system is running low on memory, Observatory will now issue a warning.
 Most of the time the system will be able to handle the tasks just fine and you can ignore it.
 If it is running critically low on memory, it will issue another warning with the option to automatically stop tasks when this happens.
 It is fairly conservative with these warnings, and systems equipped with SSDs may be pushed well beyond it.

 - Observatory now includes FITS, XISF and SBIG plugins for Acorn.
 They allow you to import these images straight into Acorn at full bit depth.
-Use the new “Observatory ▸ Install Extras…” menu item to install them.
+Use the new “Observatory ▸ Install Extras…” command to install them.

 - You don’t need to focus on a stack anymore just to see the number of images it is made of.
 This is now shown on the stack’s browser thumbnail itself.